School Nurse Resources

 CDC Children's BMI Tool for Schools

-The Children's BMI Tool for Schools is an Excel spreadsheet intended for use by school, child care, and other professionals who want to compute Body Mass Index (BMI)-for-age for a group of up to 2000 children, for example a school class room or grade.
+The Children's BMI Tool for Schools is an Excel spreadsheet intended for use by schools, childcare, and other professionals who want to compute Body Mass Index (BMI)-for-age for a group of up to 2000 children, for example, a school classroom or grade.

-Training, continuing education offerings, and resources offered by US Department of Health and Human Services
+Training, continuing education offerings, and resources offered by the US Department of Health and Human Services

 Child Abuse- Prevent Child Abuse Georgia